proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 The Advanced settings screen is the _nitty-gritty_ of the technical side of the proxy, the various features of which make complex project management and involved content extraction/management possible.

-Some, such az **Freezes**, are general enough to warrant close attention from all users, others, such as the **Tweaks** checkbox list are required only in specific cases, so you can go through many, many projects without ever having to worry about them.
+Some, such as **Freezes**, are general enough to warrant close attention from all users, others, such as the **Tweaks** checkbox list are required only in specific cases, so you can go through many, many projects without ever having to worry about them.
 In this section, we take a look at all options in the order that they appear on the Dashboard.

 **Pattern matching**: there is often a great deal of text on a website that is not targeted for translation, because it is highly repetitive or numeric in nature, usernames, timestamps and prices fall into this category of content, to mention a few of many possible cases where Pattern Matching might come handy.